Mizux/bazel-proto/README.md

 <a href="#license">License</a> |
 </nav>

-Bazel/CMake C++ + Protobuf sample with tests and GitHub CI support.
+Bazel C++ and Protobuf sample with tests and GitHub CI support.<br>
 This project should run on GNU/Linux, MacOS and Windows.

+note: A CMake support is also provided as comparison

 ## Requirement